 - You’ll explore how it’s possible to follow Jesus in the midst of wealth, power, and politics like St. Francis, St. Clare, and their monastic communities who lived at the heart of the Christian empire of their time.

 - You’ll touch the cool stone of the caves where the Franciscan brothers would spend 40 days at a time in prayer, and marvel at how the caves feel somehow still warmed by the presence of God’s Spirit that has been welcomed there for centuries.

-- You’ll debrief in Rome, the city where Paul was imprisoned and Peter was killed by the Roman Empire for subversively preaching the gospel.
+- You’ll begin in Rome, the city where Paul was imprisoned and Peter was killed by the Roman Empire for subversively preaching the gospel.
 Yet, it’s also a city where the church eventually became its own powerful empire.
-This stark contrast to Assisi will help you prepare to take spiritual risks when you return home to the power structures and opposition there.
+When you travel to Assisi the next day, you will feel the stark contrast to Empire.
+This contrast will help you consider ways God may call you to take spiritual risks when you return home to confront power structures and opposition there.